d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

    d.
 Find $P(S | L^C)$.
 What does this probability represent in context of the problem?
 \vspace{1in}

+\newpage

-##Out of class activity
+## Out of class activity

 For this part of the activity we will focus on using `RStudio` and the provided `RScript` file to create graphs and calculate proportions from each group.

-## Nightlight use and myopia
+### Nightlight use and myopia
-In a study reported in Nature (1999, Vol. 399, pp. 113-114), a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of 2 had a higher incidence of nearsightedness (myopia) later in childhood).
+In a study reported in Nature (1999, Vol. 399, pp. 113-114), a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of 2 had a higher incidence of nearsightedness (myopia) later in childhood.

 In this study, there are two variables studied: `Light`: level of light in room at night (no light, night light, full light) and `Sight`: level of myopia developed later in childhood (high myopia, myopia, no myopia).